la2050/archive/_projects/2014/the-wellbeing-project-working-together-to-create-a-city-of-wellbeing.md

   resources_technical: '0'
   resources_communityoutreach: '1'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - Santa Monica
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
   impact_metrics: >-
     Local government is uniquely poised to facilitate partnerships and directly impact LA2050’s Connect metrics, but we need a starting point.
 The first